A Versatile and Efficient Reinforcement Learning Framework for Autonomous Driving: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel deployed modularized end-to-end RL framework, ModEL, for autonomous driving.
-By combining modular pipeline with state-of-the-art reinforcement learning, we alleviate the challenging sim2real gap, enhance perception performance, and improve RL planning abilities.
-We also build a test autonomous vehicle to deploy our framework for real-world validation.
-Additionally, we develop a distributed RL acceleration framework to train the whole system in less than one day on a single workstation.
-We validate the performance and generalizability of our framework in simulation with intentionally introduced visual and dynamics gaps.
+In this paper, we propose a versatile and efficient RL framework for autonomous driving.
+By decoupling semantic-meaningful representation learning from RL, we alleviate the challenging sim-to-real gap, enhance perception performance, and improve RL decision making abilities.
+We also tailor a event-driven fully distributed framework for off-policy RL, making it possible to train the whole system in less than one day on a single workstation.
+We validate the performance and generalization of our framework in simulation with intentionally introduced visual and dynamics gaps.
+Finally, we build an autonomous vehicle to deploy our framework for real-world evaluation.
 Furthermore, our framework could generalize to diverse and unseen complex real-world scenarios.
-It also achieves superior performance compared with various end-to-end and imitation learning baselines.
+It also achieves superior performance compared with various IL and RL baselines.